second-state/interest-earner-smart-contract/test/test_schedule.md

 ## Additional manual checks performed

+### Staking and Un-staking
 - [x] only owner can call set percentage
 - [x] only owner can call set time period
 - [x] the owner can not call the set percentage more than once
 - [x] the owner can not call the set time period more than once
 - [x] a user can not stake tokens if there is no STATE in the reserve pool
-- [ ] a user can not stake tokens if there is not enough STATE in the reserve pool (relative to their investement)
+- [x] a user can not stake tokens if there is not enough STATE in the reserve pool (relative to their investement)
+- [x] the owner can remove spare STATE from the reserve pool only (actual exact amount of reserve pool which is not allocated to a user)
+- [x] a user can not un stake tokens whilst the term is still in play

+### Restaking
 - [ ] a user can not RE stake tokens if there is not enough STATE in the reserve pool (relative to their investement)
-- [ ] the owner can remove spare STATE from the reserve pool only (actual exact amount of reserve pool which is not allocated to a user)
-- [ ] a user can not un stake tokens whilst the term is still in play
 - [ ] a user can not RE stake tokens whilst the term is still in play